PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 channel-slice MulAdd-bridge result retention contract above.
 Implement that assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Final channel-slice MulAdd-bridge result retention implementation checkpoint

+Only the later model-only production call now retains its existing one-counter dictionary as `_final_channel_slice_muladd_bridge_stats`.
+The first live- LayoutState occurrence remains raw.
+This is an assignment-only orchestration change.
+The wrapper and pass implementation, result schema, rewrite guards, graph mutation, tensor pruning, GraphIndex/LayoutState behavior, callback arguments, pass order, captured final internal-channel-slice predecessor, both terminal recovery calls, first occurrence and boundaries, dependencies, diagnostics, and TensorFlow behavior are unchanged.
+The retained value has no consumer and triggers no additional graph work.

+Recovery orchestration and architecture contracts now distinguish the first raw expression from the later `_final_channel_slice_muladd_bridge_stats` assignment while preserving both zero-argument recovery invocations and their successors.

+Implementation validation completed sequentially under `uv`:

+- focused MulAdd-bridge owner, both terminal recovery boundaries, schema, terminal orchestration, architecture, and pass-efficiency gate:
+  `346 passed in 20.08s`
+- branch-changed broad suite plus boundary/channel-slice, pad-Mul, both terminal recovery sequences, architecture, and pass-efficiency coverage:
+  `1391 passed in 24.78s`

+These are unit, contract, and orchestration checks; this accounting-only change does not claim a new model-corpus run.

+At resume, audit the first raw live-LayoutState `_optimize_transpose_channel_slice_muladd_nhwc_bridge_chains()` result, keep `_final_channel_slice_muladd_bridge_stats` fixed for the later occurrence, and preserve its captured terminal internal-channel-slice/recovery boundaries before adding characterization.
+Commit and push only; do not create, reopen, or update a pull request.